Use Our Flood Remediation Checklist to Purge, Repair and Rebuild

-Wood furniture may be salvageable, depending on how deep the water stood and how long it was inside your home.
+Wood furniture may be salvageable, depending on how high the water raised and how long the water stood.
 Check your wood furniture to see if it was structurally weakened by the water.
-If so, it will need to be thrown out as well.
+If so, it should be thrown out as well.

-Set up an area in an unaffected part of your home — or outside — where everything in good enough shape to keep can dry thoroughly.
+Set up an area in an unaffected part of your home — or outside — where salvageable items can dry.
 Use an approved furniture cleaner and a clean cloth to wipe down each piece thoroughly.
 Once they have been cleaned, set them in your designated zone to dry and wait until the rest of your flood cleanup is complete.

 Carpeted floors often can’t be cleaned after a flood.
 Water soaks quickly down to the carpet pad, and can damage your subfloor if not removed quickly.
 Wood or laminate floors that are warped should also be torn up and tossed.

 Depending on which flooring type you have you’ll need to follow one of the following sets of instructions.